 Possession or use of illegal drugs on University property or any other property where University business is being carried out is a violation of University policy.
 Unlawful manufacture, distribution, dispensing, possession, or use of any drug or controlled substance is a violation of University policy.
-Employees who violate these rules may be subject to sanctions up to and including termination.
+Employees who violate these rules may be subject to sanctions up to and including termination or non-renewal of appointment.